|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Crashed June 1, 1943

 At 2:10pm, six hours into the flight, this B-17 was attacked by a a dozen Japanese fighters.
-Their last radio message received was from over the Wide Bay area.
-Attacking Zeros hit the bomber's fuel tank near the No. 2 engine, causing a fire and explosion, causing at least four of the crew to be blown out of the bomber.
+Their last radio message received was over the Wide Bay area.
+Attacking Zeros hit the bomber's fuel tank near the no. 2 engine, causing a fire and explosion that resulted in at least four of the crew to be blown out of the bomber.

 This B-17 crashed at the summit of Hong Kong mountain, on the eastern aspect of Waterfall Bay, up the coast from Pomio.
 Five of the crew went down with bomber.